powersimmani/GUGC_Bioinformatics_FAQ/README.md

 ### Q2.
-What happend in `pattern_count(*SeqIO.parse('data.fna', 'fasta'))`?
+What happens in `pattern_count(*SeqIO.parse('data.fna', 'fasta'))`?

 First `SeqIO.parse will` read the file 'data.fna' and returns `SeqRecord` iterator.
-Let us assums that iterator is weird tuple.
+Let us assume that the iterator is a weird tuple.
 This iterator can be used as passing positional arguments of the function.
-In the case of pattern_count, the returned two sequence records from `data.fna` will be passed to first (`string`) and second (`pattern`) parameters of the function pattern_count.
-You can check this by submit the following example code to the Dodona system.
+In the case of pattern_count, the returned two sequence records from `data.fna` will be passed to the first (`string`) and second (`pattern`) parameters of the function pattern_count.
+You can check this by submitting the following example code to the Dodona system.

 ```